 New Victoria Hospital actively participates in relevant national clinical audits, as directed by the Department of Health.

 We take the security of the data we hold very seriously.
 We are accredited with the ISO27001 Information Security Standard.
-We are audited annually by the British Assessment Bureau to confirm that our policies and procedures ensure the confidentiality, integrity and availability of the data we hold.
+We are compliant with the NHS Data Security and Protection Toolkit.
+We are audited annually by QMS International to confirm that our policies and procedures ensure the confidentiality, integrity and availability of the data we hold.